 The Validate phase proves great ideas

-Validate is an iterative process that proves which of the ideas generated in Explore work and how they work best in real life scenarios.
+Validate is an iterative consulting process that proves which of the ideas generated in Explore work and how they work best in real life scenarios.

 We take the customer insights and LIFT points from the Explore phase to be tested in this 7-step experimentation cycle: